Inside secret Syria talks aimed at freeing American hostages - WTMJ

 The outcome of the diplomacy was deflating for Tice’s parents, though they said it showed engagement with Damascus was possible.

-“And it’s possible to have that dialogue without the United States national security being threatened, without our Middle East policy being impacted, without all the horrible things we were told over the years might happen if the United States actually recognized that there was a government in Damascus,” Tice’s father, Marc, said in an interview.
+“And it’s possible to have that dialogue without the United States national security being threatened, without our Middle East policy being impacted, without all the horrible things that over the years we were told might happen if the United States actually recognized that there was a government in Damascus,” Tice’s father, Marc, said in an interview.

-In a statement, the State Department said bringing home hostages is one of the Biden administration’s highest priorities and called on Syria to free them.
-But prospects for talks are uncertain, especially without a more substantial commitment from Damascus.
-It’s unlikely that the administration sees the Syrians, called out in December by the global chemical watchdog for failing to declare a chemical weapons facility, as credible negotiating partners.
+In a statement, State Department spokesman Ned Price called bringing home hostages one of the Biden administration’s highest priorities and urged Syria to free Tice, Kamalmaz and others.
+But prospects for talks are uncertain, especially without a more substantial commitment from Damascus to share whatever information it might have on the hostages.
+It’s unlikely the administration sees the Syrians, recently criticized by the global chemical watchdog for failing to declare a chemical weapons production facility, as credible negotiating partners.

-Biden has said little about Syria, though he included it among international problems that the U.N.
+Biden has said little about Syria, though he included it among international problems the U.N.
 Security Council should address.
-In February, he authorized airstrikes against Iran-backed militias in Syria.
-Secretary of State Antony Blinken said last week the situation in Syria is as grave as ever.
+In February, he authorized airstrikes against Iran-allied militias in Syria.
+Secretary of State Antony Blinken, who spoke Wednesday with Tice’s parents, said last week the humanitarian situation in Syria was grave and worsening.

-Last November, after a journalist erroneously tweeted that Tice had been released, his mother wrote a note to be delivered to Trump saying she hoped he could one day make that news a reality.
+After a false rumor circulated online in November that Tice had been released, his mother wrote a note to be delivered to Trump saying she hoped that news would one day be a reality.

 Trump responded, photocopying her note and adding his own Sharpie-written message.
 “Debra,” he wrote, she recalled.
 “Working so hard on this.
 Looking for the answer.
 We want Austin back.
 I will never stop.”

-“The thing that is wanted here, the thing we are asking here, is to see Austin on the tarmac, and to have the president of the United States shake his hand,” she said.
+“The thing that is wanted here, the thing we are asking here,” she said, “is to see Austin on the tarmac, and to have the president of the United States shake his hand.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.